-Use of drinking water supply Summarise how the drinking water is being used. (e.g., used for drinking in a sports / recreational centre or used for drinking and food preparation in an accommodation premise for 20 people) Roof catchment Which buildings are capturing the water? • What is the construction of the roof(s)?
+Use of drinking water supply Summarise how the drinking water is being used. (e.g., used for food preparation in a restaurant of a winery or in a primary school with 200 students) Roof catchment Which buildings are capturing the water? • What is the construction of the roof(s)?
 Is there any unpainted lead flushing on the roof?
 Are there any over-hanging trees? • Is there a solar hot water service or evaporative air-conditioner on parts of the roof used to capture rainwater?
 Is there a leaf catcher or first flush device on any of the gutters?
 Rainwater tank(s) Are the tanks above or below ground tanks?
 Size of the tank(s) Construction (e.g., metal, concrete, plastic) and age • What is the condition of the tank walls and roof (e.g., are there holes, gaps to allow entry of small animals/birds)?
 Is there a septic tank in the vicinity of the rainwater tanks?
-Treatment and / or disinfection Refer to relevant Provide details of treatment (e.g., filters, UV or chlorine disinfection) including make and model of the equipment.
+Treatment and / or disinfection Refer to relevant Provide details of treatment (e.g., filters, UV, or chlorine disinfection) including make and model of the equipment.
 Equipment specification guides for these products are useful.
-The water treatment company that installed the unit may also provide this information. sections For filters: What size/type of filters are installed, e.g., 0.5-micron sediment filter • For UV disinfection: What is the Ultraviolet (UV) disinfection dose rate?
+The water treatment company that installed the unit may also provide this information. sections For filters: What size/type of filters are installed, e.g., 0.5-micron sediment filter. • For UV disinfection: What is the Ultraviolet (UV) disinfection dose rate?
 This can be found in the specification guide.
 It is dependent on the flow of water in the unit.
 How is operation of the UV disinfection unit monitored e.g. (indicator light/alarm with SMS notification or daily checks).
 Does the water flow stop when the UV disinfection is not working? • For chlorine disinfection: What is the chlorine dose rate?
 What is the target chlorine residual to be measured on the chlorine analyser?
 Include details of the handheld instrument used to check the chlorine analyser and downstream chlorine residuals.
 What are the set-points on the fault alarm on the dosing equipment / analyser?
 Pipework and taps Where is this water delivered? e.g., kitchen tap Approximate length of pipework and type (e.g., copper, PVC) Is pipework above or underground? · · · · · · · · · · · · · · · · · · ·